Skip to main content

 info

-When reporting an issue, please use English to describe the details of your problem.
+Please use English to describe the details of your problem when reporting an issue.

-Help solve issues!
-We prepare a table containing easy tasks suitable for beginners, with different levels of challenges labeled with different tags, check the table here Casdoor Easy Tasks.
+• Help solve issues.
+We have a table that contains easy tasks suitable for beginners under Casdoor Easy Tasks, with different levels of challenges labeled with different tags.

 Contributing

-Now, if you are ready to create PR, here is the workflow for contributors:
+If you are ready to create a PR, here is the workflow for contributors:

 7. Create a pull request from your branch to our master branch.